listenToRipley/Typescript/WEBPACK/README.md

 Without webpack, your .ts files will need to `import` will need to include the .js at the end so the file can be located.

+### Serve
+Using the Webpack Dev Serve replaces lite-serve and allows for the config information to be saved in cache, taking up less place.

 ### Best Practices

 Reinstall TS so the version is locked within your package.json file.